 Once you have confirmed that all three new values you typed in are correct, click the "Next" button.

 The Apache installation will contain components that are optional, such as the documentation and the taskbar icon.
 For most users, the typical setup will be fine.
-But if you wish to save some disk space by excluding the documentation from the installation, or do not want another icon in your Windows taskbar, choose the "Custom" setup option, which we will do here.
+But if you wish to save some disk space by excluding the documentation from the installation, or do not want another icon in your Windows taskbar, choose the "Custom" setup option, which I will do here.

 By default, Apache will be installed in C:\Program Files\Apache Software Foundation\Apache2.2\.
 Either setup option allows you to change the destination folder.
 But if the install wizard detects a previous Apache instance, it will not display the destination folder, nor the button to change it.
 In that case, click the "Next" button and on the resultant dialog box click the "Previous" button, returning you to the "Custom Setup" dialog box.
 You should then see the destination folder and "Change" button.
 After you have made all of your choices, click the "Next" button.